42 Trendy Short Hairstyles For Fine Hair To Try This Season

 You need edge to pull off an uneven pixie.
 If you have fine hair, an uneven pixie cut will create the illusion of thicker locks.
 Also, it draws attention away from any asymmetrical features on your face.

 Ideally, a pixie is cut short and pointy.
 So, when your hair grows out, it grows first at the bangs.
 Embrace the long bangs ‘cause they can really make your pixie look great.

 A grown out pixie does not look bad, but it can look unkempt and messy.
 Adding waves to your hair can accentuate the messy look without making it look bad.
-In fact, it can give a beachy vibe to your hair.
+In fact, it can give your hair a beachy vibe.